gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 Maddy screamed.
 Afterward,
-she would wish that it had been a proper battle cry, like a wolf's howl or a lion's roar, but it was just a normal everyday terrified scream.
+she wished it had been a proper battle cry, like a wolf's howl or a lion's roar, but it was just a normal everyday terrified scream.